rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Set-SnipeAsset.md

 ```

 ### -Id
-The id of the item to update.
+The id of the asset to update.

 ```yaml
 Type: Int32